 Ultimately, a company set up by the estate of the former property owner, Persimmon Lane, reached a settlement in 2017 to reimburse the federal and state governments for cleanup costs with proceeds from selling the property, while the EPA.
 The new proposal, from Christopher Companies, combines the Persimmon Lane property with a neighboring property for a total of 237 acres—most of which is unusable for homes, either because of the toxic dump site or in floodplain.

 The single-family homes now proposed would be on three parts of the property that sit at a higher elevation than the rest, according to preliminary documents submitted to the county.
 Twenty-two would be off an extension of Youngs Cliff Road in Broad Run Farms along the Potomac River; 88 would be along roads connecting McCarty Court and Selden Court in CountrySide; and three would be south of Persimmon Lane.
+Another 33 would be near the Potomac River on the east side of the property.
 The homes would be closely packed together, with five feet of yard on either side, 15 feet in front and 25 feet in the back.